What camera and lens do you use to shoot the photography on this website?

 With that said, I am extremely happy with the camera and lens I use for food photography.
 I shoot with a Canon 5D Mark III body and a Canon EF 24-70MMF/2.8L lens.
-I seldomly use this lens for taking portraits, but it produces dreamily delicious food images.
+This lens produces dreamily delicious food images.

 Can I post your photos and recipes on my own website?

 This has been a sensitive subject with me over the years.
 I am all for sharing food blog love, but only when credit is given where credit is due.
 If you take content directly from my website, please follow these guidelines:

 - Photos must link to the associated post on my blog.

 - Photo credit must be listed below the photo.